anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 - Must/shall conformance criteria are testable as pass/fail and ensure requirements are met to ensure minimum thresholds of functional operability and/or performance behavior.
 This is the focus of RC-2 since this is what will drive a commercially significant badging program.

-- Should/may conformance criteria may be testable or non-testable and provide recommendations or best-practices for functional operability and/or performance behavior.
+- Should/may conformance criteria, which may or may not be testable, provide recommendations or best-practices for functional operability and/or performance behavior.
 These criteria and associated tests can be very useful for developing, evaluating or deploying a cloud infrastructure but are not critical to a commercially significant badging program.

 <a name="1.3.1"></a>
 ### 1.3.1 Overarching Standards and Goals